Ruvyrom/Ruvomain-Protocol/README.md

 <img src="https://img.shields.io/badge/| License GPLv3-black?logo=conventionalcommits&logoColor=f5f5f5&style=for-the-badge&color=151B22" alt="License"height="25">
 </p>

-The **Ruvomain-pbd** script is a tool to surgically remove unwanted apps from Samsung and other phones without needing root access via ADB.
+The **Ruvomain-AppManager** scripts is a tool to surgically remove unwanted apps from Samsung and other phones without needing root access via ADB.
 It’s designed to be safe, clean, and keep your device integrity intact.
-It's a zero-dependency, professional-grade infrastructure for system optimization.
+Professional-grade infrastructure for system optimization.
 Designed for those who demand total sovereignty over their hardware, this protocol replaces bloated middleware (like Shizuku or Canta) with a 100% native Bash execution model.
 **It 100% compatible with Canta .json restoration list files. (you can restore your Canta list without Shizuku/Canta)**

 **You can also install your own apk via ADB with ***ruvomain-installer*** script.**